charlesrocket/charlesrocket.github.io/_posts/2018-12-24-axe-mn-deployment.md

 cd ~ && git clone https://github.com/axerunners/axerunner
 ```

-## Install
+## Install AXE core
 ```
 axerunner/axerunner install
 ```

 ## Post
 Follow the instructions in `axerunner` - install Sentinel with `axerunner/axerunner install sentinel` and insert masternode private key in the `axe.conf`.
+Then load the configuration with `axerunner/axerunner restart now` and start the masternode from your control wallet.